-- 6.1 The Executive is asked to: - (i) Comment and consider the comments made by the Business and Transformation Scrutiny Panel on the 23 July prior to making recommendations to Council on 08 September 2020.
+- 6.1 The Executive is asked to: - Comment on the draft MTFP for consideration by the Business and Transformation Scrutiny Panel on the 23 July.

 7. CONTRIBUTION TO THE CARLISLE PLAN PRIORITIES

 7.1 The Medium-Term Financial Plan outlines how the Council will prioritise its financial resources in the delivery of services